 Overview

-Multi-Party Computation (MPC) has become the dominant approach for institutional digital asset key management, enabling secure custody without single points of failure.
+Multi-Party Computation (MPC) has become a standard approach for digital asset key management where teams need secure custody without single points of failure.

 How MPC Works